Our students' well-being is our highest priority.

-The Rome Center offers on-campus consultation with an English-speaking Italian physician during two regularly scheduled hours each week during the fall and spring semester.
-The physician may examine students, write prescriptions, and/or recommend follow-up attention at private or state facilities in the area.
-He also may administer injections or, for a very modest fee, a registered nurse can come to the Rome Center at other times to do so.
+The Rome Center offers on-campus consultation with an English-speaking nurse during two afternoons each week during the fall and spring semester.
 All student rooms are equipped with refrigerators in which medicines that need to be kept cold can be stored.
-If special security is required, there is also a refrigerator in the doctor's office at the Rome Center.
+If special security is required, there is also a refrigerator in the nurse's office at the Rome Center.

 The infirmary does not provide medication.
 Medication can be obtained easily at a local pharmacy.
 Students with chronic medical problems for which they routinely take an antibiotic should at least know the name of the antibiotic when they arrive in Rome.
-The physician can generally call in the prescription as long as the student knows the name of the antibiotic.
-Students who take regular prescriptions should talk with their doctor before traveling to Rome and if possible, take enough medication to last the whole time while abroad.
-In cases requiring hospitalization, students are usually sent to the Gemelli Hospital.
+The campus physician can generally call in the prescription as long as the student knows the name of the antibiotic.
+Students who take regular prescriptions should talk with their doctor before traveling to Rome and take enough medication to last the whole time while abroad.

 The JFRC offers a unique environment rich in possibilities for personal and social development.
 The faculty and staff are available to help students adjust to the new setting and during any emotionally upsetting moments.
-The Rome Center also offers professional psychological support for its students by providing weekly visits to campus by an English-speaking Italian psychiatrist.
+The Rome Center also offers professional psychological support for its students by providing twice weekly visits to campus by an English-speaking mental health professional.

 All Loyola Chicago students studying abroad are required to purchase the Loyola CISI health and emergency services plan prior to going abroad.
 To purchase the your insurance visit the Global Travel Center at http://www.luc.edu/oip/travelcenter.shtml